core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 None of the abovementioned prevent longer docpath-segments than the considered, they just make the translation harder, as they require to make space for the longer delimiters, in turn requiring to move octets.

-To use the service binding from an SVCB RR, the DoC client MUST send a DoC request constructed from the SvcParams including "docpath".
+To use the service binding from an SVCB RR or DNR Encrypted DNS option, the DoC client MUST send a DoC request constructed from the SvcParams including "docpath".
 The construction algorithm for DoC requests is as follows, going through the provided records in order of their priority.
+For the purposes of this algorithm, the DoC client is assumed to be SVCB-optional (see {{Section 3 of -svcb}}).

 - If the "alpn" SvcParam value for the service is "coap", a CoAP request for CoAP over TLS MUST be constructed {{-coap-tcp}}.
   If it is "co", a CoAP request for CoAP over DTLS MUST be constructed {{-coap-dtls-alpn}}.